ArtyMcLabin/TXT_to_Sheets/README.md

 # TXT to Sheets Converter v0.2

-A tool for converting structured text files into Google Sheets format.
+A tool for converting chaotic text files into structured and beautiful CSV / Google Sheets

 ## Usage